• Sign Up

 Greeley, as it grew, had an economic diversity that created a healthy business and community environment during most all of its history.
 The University of Northern Colorado, a magnificent agricultural engine, resources for public works, an early and continuing excellent medical care center, a multifaceted business environment, and a hard working population made the place a boom town.

-The Great Recession was Devastating for Greeley’s Real Estate Market
+The Great Recession Hit Greeley’s Real Estate Market Hard

-Greeley’s Real Estate Market, however, is on the verge of a re-birth.
-Economic activity, driven by an amazing expansion of the oil and gas industry and the presence of new Laprino Foods Production Plant have become a driving force in the development of the area.
-Laprino production of cheese will require 80,000 more dairy cows in the next 2 years to meet its milk processing needs.
+Greeley’s Real Estate Market, however, is experiencing a re-birth.
+Economic activity, driven by an amazing expansion of the oil and gas industry and the presence of new Leprino Foods production plant have become a driving force in the development of the area.
+Leprino production of cheese will require 80,000 more dairy cows in the next 2 years to meet its milk processing needs.
 Lots of jobs are being created in these two industries and others as well.

 Home Values are Rising with New Jobs

-The surplus of new built homes is gone, foreclosures are at an all-time low since the Great Recession began, resale homes have increased in value and there is dirt starting to move again.
-This time with healthy regional builders playing a major role as well.
+The surplus of new built homes is gone, foreclosures are at an all-time low, resale homes have increased in value, and there is dirt starting to move again.
+Healthy regional builders playing a major role as well, ensuring this upturn in building will last.
 If you are looking to buy an investment property, Greeley is a great place to be looking.
-We just listed a 4 Plex in Greeley, and it was sold within one day of coming on the market.
+We just listed a 4-plex in Greeley, and it was sold within one day of coming on the market.
 If it had been in Fort Collins, it would have sold for 20% more.
 Purchasing a property in Greeley now puts you on the ground floor of an accelerating real estate appreciation curve.
 Weld County, of which Greeley is the County Seat, is one of the richest Counties in America.
 What does all of this mean for the future in Greeley – and maybe yours?
 It means JOBS, JOBS and more JOBS!

 Contact UsSearch Northern Colorado Homes